jonaphael/dojot-verne/README.md

 The process of obtaining certificates for client (Fig. 2):

-- Creation of entity at EJBCA, usually this unique entity consisting of ***tenant***_:_***device_id***.
+- Creation of entity at EJBCA, usually this unique entity consists of ***tenant***_:_***device_id***.

-- Obtaining a public certificate for the client, which happens with the creation of the CSR (Certificate signing request, It usually contains the public key, identifying information such as a hostname and unique identification) and sending this CSR to obtain a public certificate.
+- Obtaining a public certificate for the client, which happens with the creation of the CSR (Certificate Signing Request, it usually contains the public key, identifying information such as a hostname and unique identification) and its submission to obtain a public certificate.

 - Obtaining the root certificate (public certificate of **CA**).